hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/intro.md

 ![Kubernetes](/javajon/courses/kubernetes-extensibility/kubectl-plugin-dev/assets/kubernetes.png "Kubernetes")

-TODO
-The focus of this lab is to become familiar with kubectl plugin development.
-Through this lab you great a plugin that will interact with a Kubernetes cluster.
+This scenario takes you through the introductory steps for developing a kubectl plugin.
+Through this scenario you create a plugin that will interact with a Kubernetes cluster.
+While its written in Go the steps will guide you, even if you are a bit new at writing code in GoLang.

-This scenario takes you through the basics of accessing and exploring the Kubernetes API.
-The API is use to create, read, update, and delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) and Kubernetes object or resource.

 In this scenario you will learn how to: